 For the best results possible, consider investing in seasonal mosquito treatments.
 When you have a licensed professional treat your yard from April to September, not only will you have assistance from an educated professional on what conditions in your yard allow mosquito breeding, you'll get targeted treatments to stop mosquitoes in their tracks.
 These treatments don't just work to eliminate adult mosquitoes that are currently on your property.
 A residual is left in mosquito-resting places so that mosquitoes that visit your property between visits are eliminated.
 And, since it takes time for new mosquitoes to replace the mosquito that have been eliminated in your yard, you have the benefit of enjoying your yard without being accosted by these harmful insects.

 For assistance with Seasonal Mosquito Treatments or One-Time Mosquito Service for a special occasion such as a family reunion, pool party, wedding reception, BBQ, graduation, bonfire, or other outdoor event, reach out to Russell's Pest Control.
 Our team has a proven track record for mosquito control!
-Learn more about one-time mosquito service by going here or get up to speed on Seasonal Mosquito Treatments by clicking here.
+Learn more about one-time mosquito service by contacting us here or get up to speed on Seasonal Mosquito Treatments by clicking here.

 Request Your Free Estimate